-Updated: September 9, 2022
+Updated: December 22, 2022

 Consent for Minors

-- (NEW) At DPH vaccination sites (e.g., DPH Centers and DPH Points of Dispensing), minors between the ages of 12-17 may consent to receiving the vaccine.
+- At DPH vaccination sites (e.g., DPH Centers and DPH Points of Dispensing), minors between the ages of 12-17 may consent to receiving the vaccine.
 Please refer to the DPH justification for more information.
 If you are younger than 18 and plan to receive the vaccine at a non-DPH site, please contact the vaccine provider to learn about their requirements for parental consent.

 - Children under the age of 12 must be accompanied by their parent, legal guardian, or a responsible adult.
 If the child is accompanied by a responsible adult, the consent form must name the responsible person and be signed by the parent or legal guardian.

-Residents who received their first dose of vaccine over 28 days ago are now eligible to receive their second dose.
+Residents who received their first dose of vaccine over 28 days ago SHOULD receive their second dose.
 Persons who signed up for their first dose on this website and are due for their second dose may go to a Public vaccinating site with their vaccination record or they can visit myturn.ca.gov to find other second dose vaccinating sites near them.
 Persons who received their first dose with their health care provider should contact their health care provider to schedule an appointment for a second dose.

 Note: PDF documents on this site were created using Adobe Acrobat 5.0 or later.
 Document functionality may be reduced if you are using an earlier version (4.x or less).
 Get the latest version of Adobe Acrobat.